Block emails based on File attachment Extension in Office 365

 Block other dangerous File Extension types using Exchange online

-2. I am getting the error message below while creating this Exchange rule.
+2. I am getting below Error message when creating Exchange rule.

 Failed to create the new transport rule